Ph.D. in Criminal Justice

 The purpose of this course is to provide you with a rudimentary understanding of data analysis and interpretation in order to help you read and understand research literature.
 No previous experience in statistics or data analysis is expected.
 The course is designed with a focus on you as a consumer of the research literature, not as the person doing the research (although you will get some suggestions about that as we go along).
 The course is designed to teach you concepts; it is not designed to teach you how to do statistics and thus it will not focus on statistical formulas or computation.
 Rather, this course will involve reading, writing, and, interpretation of basic research and statistical concepts and models.

-Students must choose one track below and complete 15 credits within the track.
+Students must choose one concentration below and complete 15 credits within the concentration.

 CJI 8110 Criminal Justice Organization and Management: (3 credits)